benkrikler/FlowMeter/README.md

 Outputs
 -------
-(NOTE: This is only partially implemented at this point, 4 March 2015) Would like to see:
+Would like to see:
 - Number of comments in each flow
-- Comparison to last fortnight's activity
 - Tally of tags mentioned
 - Tally of comments from people
-- List of files attached w/ links to get them
-- non-tagged keywords
 Want to link everything back to flowdock APP Distribute data:
  - Email (plan text)
  - Email (html)
  - Web-page

+Some future ideas:
+- Comparison to last fortnight's activity
+- Special section for new members
+- Special section for @everyone comments
+- List of files attached w/ links to get them
+- Frequency of all words, including non-tagged items (excluding common words like 'the', 'and' etc).

 Code structure
 --------------
+1. Select outputs
+   - Outputs state the products they need
-1. Get latest activity
+2. Get latest activity
    - Latest is since last update (probably nightly)
    - Stored locally (how do you best store json objects ?)
-2. Select outputs
-   - Outputs state the products they need
 3. Make products
    - Init each producer
    - For each JSON object, run each producer